Bryan-Thaoxaochay/TEKsystems_notes/1_week/summary/scrum.md

 b. focused around a specific feature
 1. Sprint Planning - selecting user stories from product backlog
 1. Daily Scrum - daily meetings w/ updates
+a.
+What did you accomplish yesterday?
+b.
+What are your plans today?
+c.
+Do you have any blockers?
 1. Sprint Review - demonstrating developed software and seeking product owner's acceptance
 1. Retrospective Meeting - analysis and inspection of the Sprint that just ended